Skip to main content

 Natural Sciences

-Discover the AM's extensive collections and research areas, including the name-bearing type specimens held at the Museum.
+Discover the Australian Museum's extensive Life and Geo Sciences collections and research areas, including the name-bearing type specimens held at the museum.

 Why we collect